-Here are some simple tips to make your homeschooling sessions more fun and enjoyable.
+Here are some tips to make homeschooling more enjoyable for you and your kids.

 Homeschooling is possibly one of the biggest challenges faced by parents,